 Other tips that may help you stop teeth grinding are;

 - Avoid food and drinks with an excessive amount of caffeine, especially close to bedtime such as coffee, colas, chocolate, etc.

 - Avoid alcohol.

 - Do not chew on pencils or pens and avoid chewing gum.
 The repetitive motion can cause stress on the jaw and therefore can cause teeth grinding automatically.

 - If you catch yourself clenching or grinding your teeth during the day, be sure to stop yourself.
 You can try positioning the tip of your tongue between your teeth to relax your jaw muscles.

 - Before bed, try relaxing your jaw muscles by setting a warm washcloth on your cheek in front of your earlobe.

 - Try massaging your face too when you’ve noticed your jaw is more sore.

-- You can also try seeing a Physiotherapist or an Athletic Therapist to loosen up TMJ joint if you’ve noticed it’s very sore and your jaw locks or clicks.
+- You can also try seeing a Physiotherapist or an Athletic Therapist to loosen up TMD joint if you’ve noticed it’s very sore and your jaw locks or clicks.

 At Palladium Dental, we want you to experience the most comfortable, reliable and the best consistency in dentistry.
 Book an appointment or request a free consultation today and we would be happy to discuss the best options for you to manage your teeth grinding 613-591-0834.
 Feel your best and smile your best today!